summa-dev/.github/profile/README.md

     The username is first parsed into its utf8 bytes representation and then converted to BigInt before getting added to the Sparse Merkle Tree.

-    It is important here to use a username or a value that maps to a unique information about a specific user to avoid that a malicious exchange would reuse a entry for two different users.
+    It is important here to use a username or a value that maps to a unique information about a specific user to avoid that a malicious exchange would reuse the same entry for two different users.

     This action doesn’t require auditing or oversight.
 Any malicious operation that the exchange can perform here, such as